FIRST THE RESURRECTION, THEN THE CATCHING UP

 In a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 For the perishable must clothe itself with the imperishable, and the mortal with immortality.
 When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.”
 (I Corinthians 15:52-54)

-Notice that the fifteenth chapter of First Corinthians says nothing at all about the catching up.
+Notice that First Corinthians chapter 15 says nothing at all about the catching up.
 That is because it is the resurrection, the redemption of the body, that is significant, not the snatching away from the earth.
 The catching up is the crowning act of redemption.
 The catching up is nothing more than an act of Kingdom power.

-We did not pick up our bodies from the ground because we had not died as yet.
+We did not pick up our bodies from the ground because we had not yet died.
 But our perishable body will be clothed with the imperishable, and our mortal with immortality.
 Apparently this will take place while we are standing on our feet.
 Here is the Scripture fulfilled that “they without us cannot be made perfect” referring to the saints who came with Jesus and those who still are alive on the earth.

 We too at this point will have been resurrected.
 The deepest meaning of “resurrect” is to make alive that which is dead.
 Standing on the feet, and being clothed with incorruption, are symptoms of being made alive.